Psychédélices: Charts and commercial performance

-The album was not considered a total commercial success in France, where it has reached 2nd place on the download charts and 16th place on the physical album sale charts.
-The album was more successful in Mexico, where the stores put the album on sale three days earlier than the actual release date to avoid piracy, and with only three-day sales the album debuted in 44th place on the Mexican Top 100 Albums Chart and 14th place on the international chart.
-The album peaked at 21st place on the main chart and 3rd on the international chart in early December.
+The album was not considered a total commercial success in France, where it reached second place on the download charts and 16th place on the physical album sale charts.
+It was more successful in Mexico, where the stores put the album on sale three days earlier than the actual release date to avoid piracy, and with only three-day sales the album debuted in 44th place on the Mexican Top 100 Albums Chart and 14th place on the international chart.
+It peaked at 21st place on the main chart and third on the international chart in early December.

-After falling down the Mexican charts, the album made a second appearance on the charts, reaching 15th place on the Top 100 and 1st place on the international albums chart.
-In 2008, the album ended as the 52nd best selling album of the year in Mexico.
+After falling down the Mexican charts, the album made a second appearance on the charts, reaching 15th place on the Top 100 and first place on the international albums chart.
+In 2008, the album ended as the 52nd-best selling album of the year in Mexico.

-By June 2008 the album sold over 200,000 copies worldwide.
+By June 2008, the album had sold over 200,000 copies worldwide.